What does karma mean?

 When you prepare a dessert, if sugar or ghee (clarified butter) is too little at the pre-cooking stage, you can add more.
 If some other ingredient is too much, it can all be adjusted and repaired.
 But once it is cooked, it cannot be reversed.

-Milk can become sweet yoghurt or sour yoghurt, and sour yoghurt can be sweetened.
+Milk can become sweet yogurt or sour yogurt, and sour yogurt can be sweetened.
 But neither can be reverted to milk.
-Prarabdha Karma cannot be changed.
-Sanchita Karma can be changed through spiritual practices.
+Prarabdha karma cannot be changed.
+Sanchita karma can be changed through spiritual practices.

 The inward journey (of meditation) nullifies our negative Karma.
 You are just washing out everything when you meditate.
-Then there is nothing.
-You become so hollow and empty that whatever fear is there will just dissolve and disappear and thin down all that is laid on the self.
-This is very precious.
+Then, there is nothingness.
+You become so hollow and empty that whatever fear is there will just dissolve and disappear.

-Through meditation, bad Karma can be washed off right now, here.
-Before the body drops, get rid of Karma and erase the sheets of ignorance that surround you.
+Through meditation, bad karma can be washed off right now, here.
+Before the body drops, get rid of karma and erase the sheets of ignorance that surrounds you.

-Complied by Ravisha Kathuria, based on wisdom talks by Sri Sri Ravi Shankar
+Compiled by Ravisha Kathuria, based on wisdom talks of Gurudev Sri Sri Ravi Shankar.